geoserver/geoserver/doc/en/developer/source/index.rst

 Welcome to the GeoServer Developer Manual.
 The manual is for those who want to help with the development process, including source code, software releasing, and other administrative work.

 Sadly we cannot create a Windows Installer at this time anymore.
-However you can create your own installer (using an Windoiws machine) following :ref:`the instruction on this site <win-installer>`.
+However you can create your own installer (using an Windows machine) following :ref:`the instruction on this site <win-installer>`.

 .. toctree::
    :maxdepth: 2